Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Chain INPUT (policy DROP) num target prot opt source destination 1 ACCEPT all -- anywhere anywhere ctstate RELATED,ESTABLISHED 2 ACCEPT tcp -- anywhere anywhere tcp dpt:ssh 3 ACCEPT tcp -- anywhere anywhere tcp dpt:http

 The number at the beginning of each rule line indicates the position in the chain.
 To insert a new rule above a specific existing rule, simply use the index number of that existing rule.
-For example to insert a new rule to the top of the chain, use the following command with index number 1.
+For example, to insert a new rule at the top of the chain, use the following command with index number 1.

 sudo iptables -I INPUT 1 -p tcp --dport 80 -j ACCEPT

-If you wish to remove an existing rule from a certain chain, use the delete command with the parameter -D. The easiest way to select the rule for delete is to use the index numbers explained above.
-For example to delete the second rule on the input chain, use this command
+If you wish to remove an existing rule from a certain chain, use the delete command with the parameter -D. The easiest way to select the deletion rule is to use the abovementioned index numbers.
+For example, to delete the second rule on the input chain, use this command

 sudo iptables -D INPUT 2

-It’s also possible to flush all rules of a specific chain or even the whole iptables using the -F -parameter.
-This is useful if you suspect iptables is interfering with your attempted network traffic, or you simply wish to start configuring again from a clean table.
+It’s also possible to flush all rules of a specific chain or even all the iptables using the -F -parameter.
+This is useful if you suspect iptables is interfering with your attempted network traffic or you simply wish to start configuring again from a clean table.
 Remember to save the rules to a file before flushing the table.

 Warning: Make sure you set the default rule to ACCEPT before flushing any chain.